mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

     research problems.
 An exception is that UTM coordinates may work with a "2d" index, but I have no direct experience with that approach.
-That could be useful with active source data where survey coordinates are use UTM coordinates.
+That could be useful with active source data where survey coordinates often use UTM coordinates.

 The most common usage for geespatial queries I know in seismology is limiting the set of seismic instruments and/or sources based on a geographical area.
-MQL implements geospatial queries as a special type of operator.  i.e. the definitions of the query are used like '$gt', '$eq', etc.
+MQL implements geospatial queries as a special type of operator.  i.e. the definitions of the query are used like '$gt', '$eq', etc., but use different keywords.

 Here is a simple example to retrieve documents from the site collection for all stations within 500 km of my home in Bloomington, Indiana.